neuroinformatics-unit/movement/CONTRIBUTING.md

 conda activate movement-dev
 ```

-The above method ensures that you will get packages that often can't be
-installed via `pip`, including [hdf5](https://www.hdfgroup.org/solutions/hdf5/).

-To install movement for development, clone the GitHub repository,
+To install movement for development, clone the [GitHub repository](movement-github:),
-and then run from inside the repository:
+and then run from within the repository:

 ```sh
 pip install -e .[dev]  # works on most shells